Advanced General Aviation Transport Experiments: AGATE structure

-The purpose of AGATE was to enable market growth for inter-city transportation in small aircraft.
-AGATE aimed to make single-pilot, light airplanes more safe, affordable and available as a viable part of the nation's transportation system.
-AGATE targets trips of 150 to 700 miles - round trips that are too far to complete in a day and too short to efficiently use the hub-and-spoke system.
+The purpose of AGATE was to enable the GA industry to pursue market growth for inter-city transportation in small technologically advanced aircraft (TAA).
+AGATE aimed to make single-pilot, light airplanes (certified under CFR 14 Part 23/Amendment 64) more safe, affordable and available as a viable part of the nation's transportation system.
+AGATE technology-enabled aircraft targeted trips of 150 to 700 miles - round trips that are too far to complete in a day and too short to efficiently use the hub-and-spoke system.